geniemouse/countdown/public/docs/README.md

 Default: Empty function

-Callback function that triggers once, when a `countDown` has reached zero.
+Callback function that triggers once, when a `countDown` reaches zero.

 ## `onReset` (function)

 Default: Empty function

-Callback function that triggers once, when a `countDown` has been reset.
+Callback function that triggers once, when a `countDown` is reset.
+Once reset, it can't be restarted; a new initialisation would be required.

 ---